 RP is particularly expert on these transformations because we have for decades been at the forefront of technological developments in engines, transmissions, electric vehicle charging systems, sensor systems, electrical systems, energy storage, data, digitization, power, chassis, electronic control systems and cybersecurity software.
 Our technical skill sets include mechanical engineering, electrical engineering, software, physics, commercial design, and materials science.
 This breadth of experience enables our team to understand sophisticated products and systems that merge together different technologies, especially as electrical and mechanical technologies become intertwined in autonomous vehicles.

-That is why we decided to formalize our team of experts into a group outwardly committed to focusing on the car of the future.
+That is why we have a dedicated team of experts committed to focusing on the future of transportation.
 From car makers, to engineering companies, to tier 1 and tier 2 suppliers.
-We know cars.
+We know the industry.
 We know technology.
 We know design.
 And we know the law that protects all of it.
 Notably, our attorney force goes well beyond the norm, having on our team not only genuine automotive enthusiasts, but a former race car driver, pit crew member and auto mechanics.

-We are a firm of the future working with carmakers of the future.
-If you want a team of experts not only in the law and technology, but in your business, we are ready and able to add you to the list of companies moving us to the car of the future.
+We are a firm of the future working on the future of transportation.
+If you want a team of experts not only in the law and technology, but in your business, we are ready and able to add you to the list of companies moving us to the future.

 - Intelligent Mobility